Skip to content

 ...

-You can enable default hover styles on ports by adding following code into your component:
+You can enable default hover styles on ports by adding the following code into your component:

 import { Component, input } from '@angular/core';